Chukak/hash-table/readme.md

 ```

 ### Change value
-Call `tb_insert_item` function with the name of the key, if you want to chande the value by key.
+Call `tb_insert_item` function with the name of the key, if you want to change the value by key.
 ```c
 int *int_value = tb_get_value(table, "key1");
 printf("%i", *int_value); // print 1